avanetten/basiss/README.md

 ==============================================================================

 3. Create training masks.
-The script used here is a lightly modified version of the code described in [Blog1](https://medium.com/the-downlinq/creating-training-datasets-for-the-spacenet-road-detection-and-routing-challenge-6f970d413e2f).
+The script used here is a lightly modified version of the code described in [our blog](https://medium.com/the-downlinq/creating-training-datasets-for-the-spacenet-road-detection-and-routing-challenge-6f970d413e2f).
 Execute these scripts in a unique conda environment; conda install insctuctions are [here](https://conda.io/miniconda.html).
 The commands below create the training images; replace "train" with "test" to create testing images.

 	basiss_path=/raid/local/src/basiss
 	cd $basiss_path/src